michelleconville/bakery-lane/README.md

 # Bakery Lane
 ## Project Overview
-Project milestone 1 for Code Institute Full-stack development program: HTML/CSS Essentials
+Project 1 for Code Institute Full-stack development program: HTML/CSS Essentials

 This project is a Front-End website for an online bakery.
 A company's online presence can have a significant impact on its success, regardless of its industry.